-Data confidence Criteria High Projects, plans and activities with an Environmental Statement or other equivalently detailed planning document, containing sufficient topic-specific detail for an adequately detailed CEA to be undertaken on a quantitative or semi-quantitative manner; Peer reviewed and/or industry standard third party quantitative, semi-quantitative or qualitative data; or Detailed project parameters for other DONG Energy projects and third party project details published in the public domain and confirmed as being accurate by the Hornsea Three developer.
-Medium Projects, plans and activities with a draft or final Environmental Statement or other equivalently detailed planning document, containing a moderate level of detail that still allows a CEA to be undertaken on a qualitative basis; Third party data supplied to or obtained by DONG Energy that has not been subject to peer review and cannot be quality controlled by DONG Energy; or Peer reviewed and grey literature that is considered relevant, but either old, and hence potentially not as representative of the current situation, or of insufficient detail in order to accurately inform assessment in its own right (e.g. European Seabirds at Sea data).
-Low Projects, plans and activities with a lack of robust information and where details of implementation are scarce or likely to change before any potential consent/approval; Projects, plans and activities that may be developed in future, but for which no specific information is currently available (e.g. future Round 3 projects that have not yet been identified or have very little detailed information published).
+Data confidence Cri High Projects, plans and activities with an Environmental S containing sufficient topic-specific detail for an adequat quantitative manner; Peer reviewed and/or industry standard third party quan Detailed project parameters for other Ørsted projects an confirmed as being accurate by the Hornsea Three device Medium Projects, plans and activities with a draft or final Envidence document, containing a moderate level of detail that still Third party data supplied to or obtained by Hornsea The quality controlled by Hornsea Three; or Peer reviewed and grey literature that is considered releve of the current situation, or of insufficient detail in order to Seabirds at Sea data).
+Low Projects, plans and activities with a lack of robust inform to change before any potential consent/approval; Projects, plans and activities that may be developed in figure (e.g. future Round 3 projects that have not yet been ide